Weather and season

 again)

-features lens quality is of course important : I carry 17mm,
+features lens quality is of course important : I used to carry 17mm,

 24-50mm zoom and